-Upon enrollment, the child development specialist (CDS) provides the child's parents/guardians a Volunteer Registration Packet.
-(This is suspended until further notice) These forms will be sent by the teacher to the Registration Supervisor who will review the forms for completeness.
-She will then provide the parent/guardian the Criminal Background Check form to take to Serna for fingerprinting.
+Upon enrollment, the child development specialist (CDS) provides the student's parents/guardians a Volunteer Registration Flyer with a QR code to the volunteer application.
+Completed forms should be sent to the ELC department to check for completeness.
+Then the parent/guardian will receive the Criminal Background Check form to take to Serna for fingerprinting.

-The Registration Supervisor will notify the teacher of parent/guardian's participation status and return the approved form to be filed in the child's classroom file.
-Volunteers are also required to have a current TB clearance and proof of immunizations in accordance with Early Learning and Care Department adult TB policy.
+The Parent Advisor will notify the teacher of parent/guardian's participation status and return the approved form to be filed in the student's classroom file.
+Volunteers are also required to have a current TB clearance and proof of immunizations in accordance with Early Learning and Care Department adult TB policy. •